SteffanSingh/MovieStar-Show/README.md

 - Add, update, delete, and view movies
 - Search for movies
 - Sort movies by name, rating, and year
-- Responsive design with Bootstrap
+- Movies recommendation based on interests
 - Email notifications for various actions

 ## Installation